The Advisory Board

 "To successfully develop their own business idea, the students have to do the same thing in business@school as our employees: They have to keep up with the times and be attuned to the preferences and demands of the people around them.
 Only if they pick up on these trends can they adapt an existing product to a specific target group as a 'me-too' idea or create a completely new product.
 Because something that is a big hit today can already be out again tomorrow.
 Standstill is the enemy of progress."

-Dr. Benjamin Grosch, Partner and Managing Director, The Boston Consulting Group
+Dr. Benjamin Grosch, Managing Director and Senior Partner, Boston Consulting Group

 "Students today live their lives fully digitally.
 Digital learning methods open up entirely new opportunities—for individual learning, creative techniques, learning to prioritize and work in teams, and exploring and developing one's talents.
 How can we use these methods at our schools, too?"

-Dr. Rainer Hillebrand, Vice Chairman of the Executive Board, Otto Group
+Dr. Rainer Hillebrand, former Vice Chairman of the Executive Board, Otto Group

 "Digitalization will influence nearly every company's business processes, whether in logistics, production, or sales.
 But not all companies perform on the same level.
 For instance, one basic prerequisite for sales is understanding exactly what customers want and how to reach them.
 An excellent feel for trends is important.
 Only with this knowledge can you build a successful business platform.
 In business@school, students develop an eye for apparent 'details' like this early on."